CheckPointSW/Evasions/_techniques/filesystem.md

 }

 /*
-Check against some of VMWare blacklisted files
+Check against some of VMware blacklisted files
 */
 VOID vmware_files()
 {